jonathanlurie/SimpleStepper/README.md

 than renegateStep().
 They are based on the fact that a renegateStep is actually composed of 8 micro steps.

-Micro steps can be used independantly but the heigh of them are not equal in term of degrees.
+Micro steps can be used independently but the heigh of them are not equal in term of degrees.
 Anyway, you can use those ones:

 // performs half a step (4 micro steps)